Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

 Section~\ref{section:results_PEPS_simulations} presents extensive classical tensor network simulations, specifically PEPS, of the high depth QAOA circuits, validating how well the QAOA parameter transfer works on Ising model problem sizes of up to $156$ spins.
 This includes ground-state sampling rates, and convergence analysis of the PEPS simulations.
-Complementing the PEPS simulations, Section~\ref{section:results_MPS_simulations} then validates PEPS simulation accuracy using MPS tensor network simulations.
+Complementing the PEPS simulations, Section~\ref{section:results_MPS_simulations} then further validates PEPS simulation accuracy using MPS tensor network simulations.
+Combined, Section~\ref{section:results_PEPS_simulations} and Section~\ref{section:results_MPS_simulations} (as well as Appendix~\ref{section:appendix_LOWESA}) show strong numerical evidence that large scale parameter transfer QAOA would work, up to high depth $p$ QAOA, on quantum computers with significantly lower error than the actual quantum computer hardware results in Section~\ref{section:results_IBM_Quantum_computer_experiments}.